-Such cultures of integration are historically produced bases for the solidarity of citizens.
-Whether they can be construed in evolutionary terms as "advances" in truth or only along some other dimension is uncertain.
-As Eduardo Mendieta suggests, questions of religion crystallize the tension "between reason as a universal standard and the inescapable fact that reason is embodied only historically and in contingent social practices."23 This bears on the nature of collective commitments to processes of public reason and the decisions they produce.
-The Rawlsian liberal model itself depends on a "reasonable background consensus" that can establish the terms and conditions of the properly political discourse.
-Wolterstorff doubts whether this exists.24 Habermas is more hopeful-and reason for hope seems strongest if what is required is only what Rawls called an "overlapping consensus," not a more universal agreement.
-Hope may be still greater if the overlapping consensus may be forged in multiple vernaculars and out of cultural mixing, not simply linguistic neutrality.25 This suggests, however, that what is required is a practical orientation rather than an agreement regarding the truth.
-This is precisely Wolterstorff's (and Habermas's) concern: "that majority resolutions in an ideologically divided society can at best yield reluctant adaptations to a kind of modus vivendi."26 A utilitarian compromise based on the expectation of doing better in the next majority vote-is an inadequate basis for continuing solidarity where there is a disagreement not merely over shares of commonly recognized goods but over the very idea of the good: "Conflict on existential values between communities of faith cannot be solved by compromise."27
+"reasonable background consensus" that can establish the terms and conditions of the properly political discourse.
+Wolterstorff doubts whether this exists.
+Habermas is more hopeful - and reason for hope seems strongest if what is required is only what Rawls called an "overlapping consensus" not a more universal agreement.
+Hope may be still greater is the overlapping consensus may be forged in multiple vernaculars, and out of cultural mixing not simply linguistic neutrality.
+This suggests, however, that what is required is a practical orientation rather than an agreement as to the truth.
+This is precisely Wolterstorff's (and Habermas's) concern: "that majority resolutions in an ideologically divided society can at best yield reluctant adaptations to a kind of modus vivendi".
+A utilitarian compromise - based on the expectation of doing better in the next majority vote - is an inadequate basis for continuing solidarity where there is not merely a disagreement over shares of commonly recognized goods, but over the very idea of the good.
+"Conflict on existential values between communities of faith cannot be solved by compromise".
+The can be stable to the solved by compromise of the good.
+"Conflict on existential values between communities of faith cannot be solved by compromise".